guillaumearm/handle-io/README.md

 What about testing a **handler** which applies an **IO** function and returns values ?

 **There is a very simple way**:
-- using the second argument of the .matchIo() method to mock returned values.
+- using the second argument of the .matchIo() method to mock returned values
 - using .shouldReturn() to assert on the final value

 **e.g.**